PCOS Diet: Best PCOS Diet to Lose Weight

 2. Is it possible to manage PCOS without medication?

 In some cases, lifestyle changes such as diet and exercise may be enough to manage PCOS symptoms without medication.
-However, women with PCOS should work closely with their healthcare provider to develop an individualised treatment plan that meets their specific needs.
+However, women with PCOS should work closely with their healthcare provider to develop an individualized treatment plan that meets their specific needs.

 3. What are some healthy PCOS-friendly snack options?